eerimoq/moblin/README.rst

 SRT debug
 =========

+Stream from MOBS to OBS fails most of the time.
+Audio is fine though.
+Just video is bad somehow.

-GStreamer SRT server that can receive and display stream from MOBS.
-Work 100% of the time.
+Stream from MOBS to GStreamer works 100% of the time.

 .. code-block::